rsmsctr/vaultwardenGuide/README.md

 ### Creating the Caddy Build

-Now that you have installed bot GO and xCaddy we can begin to compile our own caddy build.
+Now that we have installed GO and xCaddy we can begin to compile our own Caddy build.

 ```
 xcaddy build --with github.com/caddy-dns/duckdns